bullet-train-co/magic_test/README.md

 ### Generating Assertions in the Browser

+#### Method 1:
 If you want to add an assertion that some content exists on the page, simply highlight some text and press <kbd>Control</kbd><kbd>Shift</kbd> + <kbd>A</kbd>.
-You should see an alert dialog confirming the assertion has been generated.
+You should see a confirm dialog asking for if you want to move forward with the assertion or cancel.

+#### Method 2:
+You can now generate assertions by selecting your text and right-clicking with your mouse or touchpad.

 ### Flushing In Browser Actions and Assertions to the Test File